GLOBAL MARKETS-Euro and oil resume fall; stocks slip on weak data

 “This is a long-term cyclical downtrend,” Zimmerman said.
 “It’s going to take a while for prices to fall low enough to cut off that excess production.”

-Spot gold rose 0.5 percent to $1,187.46 an ounce, after touching its lowest level in a month.
-(Additional reporting by Chuck Mikolajczak, Samantha Sunne, Sam Forgione and Karen Brettell; Editing by Dan Grebler and Leslie Adler)
+Spot gold edged up 0.1 percent to $1,183.13 an ounce, while silver prices were flat.
+(Additional reporting by Chuck Mikolajczak, Samantha Sunne and Karen Brettell; Editing by Dan Grebler and Leslie Adler)